abruzzi/react-application-is-not-a-thing/readme.md

 ![Multiple component](images/evolution-2.png)

 And as your application grows, apart from the view, there are things like sending network requests, converting data into different shapes for the view to consume, and collecting data to send back to the server.
 And having this code inside components doesn't feel right as they're not really about user interfaces.
-Also, some components have too many `useState` and other React hooks.
+Also, some components have too many internal states.

 ### State management with hooks